 Bijli Mahadev Temple

 The Temple was built in Pahari style.
 There is an impressively carved image of Nandi at the entrance of Bijli Mahadev temple.
 The temple doors are also beautifully carved with sculptures.
-As per history, the Pahari temple architecture in Himachal Pradesh was introduced in 8th century and this shrine was built during that initial period.
 Some puja articles are available inside the temple without any additional cost.
 The surroundings of the temple are quite scenic as the temple is situated on top of the Mathan hill.
 The site offers a panoramic view of the Kullu and Parvati valleys below.

 Timings: 6 AM to 8 PM